MartinKolarik/ractive-route/README.md

 **Handler** `function`

-Ractive component to handle the requests.
+Ractive component or function to handle the requests.

 **Observe** `Object`